JohnReedLOL/How-to-prep-for-the-programmer-job-interview/README.md

 # How-to-prep-for-the-programmer-job-interview
 How to prep for the programmer job interview.
-A guide by John Michael Reed
+A guide by John Michael Reed.

-I copy-pasted the following from a deleted Reddit post of mine:

 To prep for the programmer job interview, most people just do random LeetCode/HackerRank questions.
 This isn't the best approach.
 These approaches are better, coming from someone who previously got into Amazon.
 Make sure you have the basic coding fundamentals down first (which you can learn for free online from a course like Harvard's CS50).
+If you don't have the basic courses from a computer science degree maybe also look at my video where I talk about those courses and their syllabuses/textbooks at https://youtu.be/BTeJC6PI6Hw?feature=shared , there's additional info that I forgot to mention in the description.
 Anyway:

 - To prepare for the coding interview, [do what this guy did](https://www.reddit.com/r/cscareerquestions/comments/sgktuv/the_definitive_way_on_how_to_leetcode_properly/).
 I found a GitHub repo that covers the contents of Grokking The Coding Interview for free [here](https://github.com/dipjul/Grokking-the-Coding-Interview-Patterns-for-Coding-Questions).
 Also, even though educative.io wants you to pay for the course, you can preview most of it for free by clicking "Preview Course" after choosing your programming language to do the course in at [this link](https://www.educative.io/courses/grokking-the-coding-interview).
 Also Google the things [this guy did to prepare for the coding interview](https://www.reddit.com/r/csMajors/comments/1564sfs/did_my_google_interview_today/?utm_source=share&utm_medium=android_app&utm_name=androidcss&utm_term=1&utm_content=2).